bjahnke/odin-recipes/README.md

 Recipes assignment for The Odin Project course.

-A basic recipe website for practicing the basics of HTML.
+A basic recipe website for practicing HTML and CSS.